72 days ago

-There are a few firsts in what I provided for the family last night from what was once the jungle but is now a football pitch sized vegetable garden.
+There are a few firsts in last night’s produce, all of which came from what was once the jungle, but is now a football pitch-sized vegetable garden.

 The mint plants in the herb garden next to the new strawberry patch on badger hill have flourished and ever eager to try new ice cream recipes I set out to make mint cordial and then choc chip mint ice cream.